 Taking the first step in your customer success career is an experience every CS professional takes at one time or another.

-No one’s born into a job (trust-fund babies and monarchs, aside), so most people have likely moved around until they find the right fit.
-Therefore, gaining different experiences throughout your professional life will all mold the career you decide to pursue.
+No one’s born into a job (monarchs, aside), so most people have likely moved around until they find the right fit.
+Therefore, gaining different experiences throughout your professional life will mold the career you decide to pursue.

 Fact: customer success hasn’t been around for long, we’ve only recently seen it flourish in the last decade or so.
 Bearing that in mind, unless you happen to be working in the SaaS industry already, or you just happen to be a member of the Customer Success Collective, you might not be aware of the many roles CS has to offer.